-One License offers copyright reprints for congregational music to help you inspire singing and worship.
-One License allows you to reprint music for congregational use, in a worship aid, bulletin, or projection.
-One License does not cover music reprints for the choir, ensemble, instrumentalists, or accompanists.
+ONE LICENSE (OL) offers copyright reprints for congregational music to help you inspire singing and worship.
+OL allows you to reprint music for congregational use, in a worship aid, bulletin, or projection.
+OL does not cover music reprints for the choir, ensemble, instrumentalists, or accompanists.

-One License licenses are available on an annual basis, a single-use basis, or for a special event up to one week in length.
-One License also has separate licenses for those wishing to podcast or stream a religious service, or for those wishing to create practice-tracks for rehearsal purposes.
+OL licenses are available on an annual basis, a single-use basis, or for a special event up to one week in length.
+OL also has separate licenses for those wishing to podcast or stream a religious service, or for those wishing to create practice-tracks for rehearsal purposes.

-One License works with an impressive list of Member Publishers to provide an unparralled list of popular congregational songs.
-Other licensing companies work with different publishers and do not share titles with One License.
+We work with an impressive list of Member Publishers to provide an unparralled list of popular congregational songs.
+Other licensing companies work with different publishers and do not share titles with ONE LICENSE.

-If the title is owned by a One License Member Publisher, then it is covered under the license.
+If the title is owned by a OL Member Publisher, then it is covered under the license.
 You can search titles here.
-If you are certain that the work is owned or administered by a Member Publisher but do not find a title in our database, One License allows you to manually submit the song for inclusion in our reprint license.
-Manually submitted titles are carefully reviewed by our One License team before being accepted into our database of covered music and require time to review.
+If you are certain that the work is owned or administered by a Member Publisher but do not find a title in our database, OL allows you to manually submit the song for inclusion in our reprint license.
+Manually submitted titles are carefully reviewed by our OL team before being accepted into our database of covered music and require time to review.

-You can reproduce the words (lyrics) and music (melody) used by a congregation or organization in a religious service for songs owned or administered by the Member Publishers of One License.
+You can reproduce the words (lyrics) and music (melody) used by a congregation or organization in a religious service for songs owned or administered by the Member Publishers of OL.
 Reproduction may be in the form of a bulletin, program, order of service, song sheet, songbook, transparency, or by electronic storage and retrieval system for the projection of words or music or both.
 Reproductions may not be permanently bound into a worship aid that is sold, published, or shared with other congregations.
 Supplemental hymnals and reusable song books not intended for sale, publishing, or sharing with other congregations is allowed.
 See our blog post on this topic: https://news.onelicense.net/2017/10/24/supplemental-hymnals-reusable-song-books/